Skip to contents

 You don’t have to load step implementations manually.
 Cucumber loads them automatically when cucumber::test is called.

-If you don’t want them to be loaded automatically, you can use steps_loader argument to provide your own step loader function.
+If you don’t want them to be loaded automatically from the default location, you can use steps_loader argument to provide your own step loader function.
 See inst/examples/custom_step_loader

-Steps from feature files are matched against step definitions defined with cucumber::given, cucumber::when, and cucumber::then functions using regular expressions.
+Steps from feature files are matched against step definitions defined with given(), when(), and then() functions using regular expressions.

 When you define a step by calling any of the step functions, you register that step, making it available for the tests.